fabin-anthony-kc/Screenshot/README.md

 9. Open a browser window and goto the following link "http://localhost:8081/screenshot/swagger-ui.html".
 This is the link for swagger.
 10. Expand the screenshot-controller and click on the GET method link.
 Click on try out button.
 11. Enter the website URL of which you need the screenshot.
 Then click execute button.
-12. This process takes approximately 20 seconds and will return the base64 encoded string of the screenshot image.
+12. This process takes appoximately 10 seconds and will return the base64 encoded string of the screenshot image.
 Incase if you see another chrome window opening, please don't panic.
 It's a part of the screenshot procedure.
 13. In order to view the screenshot, I've attached a basic ViewScreenshot.html file.
 14. Open the ViewScreenshot.html file in any text editor.
 In the img tag, replace "<%INSERT_CODE_HERE%>" with the string you received as response from the api.
 15. Save the file and open the file in a browser.